 Between March 2009, when the programme was launched, and May 2010, the Czech Republic earned approximately Czech Koruny (CZK) 20 billion (EUR 864 million) through the sale of AAU units.
 Until June 2010, authorities received 33,000 applications for solar thermal systems requesting funds of, in total, CZK 9 billion (EUR 353 million).
 So far, more than 23,000 applications have been approved, which translates into a granted subsidy amount of CZK 5 billion.
 Only about 7% of these granted subsidies, however, have already been made available to the applicants by now, because the entire subsidy is paid out only if the respective project has been completed.

 There are approximately 25,000 AAU left to sell.
 The revenue expected until 2012 is 25 billion CZK (EUR 981 million); because the price of an AAU is not fixed, it may be more or less than the original estimate.
 Nevertheless, such a generous budget will allow the government to extend the subsidy programme it actually intended to halt several times during the first half of 2010.
-Residential solar water systems are still rebated with CZK 55,000 (EUR 2,160) and combi systems, which supply energy for hot water generation and space heating, are subsidized with CZK 80,000 (EUR 3,140) (you will find more detailed information about it in the database of incentive programmes).
+Residential solar water systems are still rebated with CZK 55,000 (EUR 2,160) and combi systems, which supply energy for hot water generation and space heating, are subsidized with CZK 80,000 (EUR 3,140) (further details in the table below).